arobey1/LipSDP/README.md

 Splitting can be used with any of the formulations given in the above table.
 We used this splitting method to calculate Lipschitz constants for 100-hidden-layer neural networks with random weights.
 The results are shown in Figure 2(b) of our paper.

-To parallelize the solving of the SDPs corresponding to each subnetwork, add the `--parallel`.
+To parallelize the solving of the SDPs corresponding to each subnetwork, add the `--parallel` flag.
 Users can also optionally specify the number of workers using the `--num-workers` flag.
 For example:

 ```
 python solve_sdp.py --form neuron --split --split-size 2 --parallel --num-workers 6 --weight-path $WEIGHT_PATH